Cambridgeshire councillor's apology for 'stupid Gypsy joke'

 He wrote: "Do you think the county will order some?"

-A council spokesman said it had been made aware of the email and added: "It is unlikely in these circumstances that any action in respect of breach of code of conduct will be taken by the council."'No-go zone'
+A council spokesman said it had been made aware of the email and added: "It is unlikely in these circumstances that any action in respect of breach of code of conduct will be taken by the council."

 Mr Howell said: "The email from more than six years ago was nothing more than a private joke between friends in the independent group I was a member of at the time, which is now being used for nothing more than political gain.